cardano-scaling/hydra/docs/docs/tutorial/index.md

 ```
 </details>

-After you've prepared your transactions, the `hydra-node` will find all UTxO associated with the funds key and create a draft of the commit transaction.
+After you've prepared your transactions, the `hydra-node` will find all UTxOs associated with the funds key and create a draft of the commit transaction.
 You'll then sign this transaction using the funds key and submit it to the Cardano layer 1 network.

 Once the `hydra-node` sees this transaction, you should see a `Committed` status displayed on your WebSocket connection.